 Diversity must be viewed through an intersectional lens.
 The heterogeneity of a society is still sometimes pinned down to exclusively visible or obvious differences.
-However, we are all invited to acknowledge the multi-layered and interconnected nature of individuals' experiences.
-More so, it is necessary to be aware of this complexity to change social constructs as well as individuals' prejudices.
-The intersectional framework allows for an approach to how privilege and oppression intersect and interact but more importantly, it opens the possibility of targeting resources and barriers.
+However, we are all invited to acknowledge the multilayered and interconnected nature of individuals' experiences.
+Moreover, it is necessary to be aware of this complexity to change social constructs as well as individuals' prejudices.
+A intesectional framework allows for an approach to how privilege and oppression intersect and interact, but more importantly, it opens the possibility of targeting resources and barriers.

-When talking about diversity in the context of intersectionality, it becomes clear that people are not shaped by just one aspect of their identity, but by the intertwining of different dimensions of identity such as gender, sexuality, culture, abilities and others.
+When talking about diversity in the context of intersectionality, it becomes clear that people are not shaped by just one aspect of their identity but by the intertwining of different dimensions of identity such as gender, sexuality, culture, abilities, and others factors.
 This consideration enables the design of inclusive spaces and strategies that take into account the experiences and needs of people with different identities.
-It is about actively listening to and valuing the voices and perspectives of those at the intersections of different social categories, and working to dismantle the systems of power and privilege that perpetuate inequality and discrimination.
+It is about actively listening to and valuing the voices and perspectives of those at the intersections of different social categories and then working to dismantle the systems of power and privilege that perpetuate inequality and discrimination.

 The key to acknowledging and emphazising diversity starts with something as simple as communication.
-Language creates realities, but it is one of the easiest ways to implement diversity and this means in the same way support and empowerment.
+Language creates realities, but it is one of the easiest ways to implement diversity that leads to support and empowerment.